hiro-yano/ddlGeneratorPSQLFromExcel/README.md

 ## Usage
 1. Write table definition in Excel like sample.xlsm.

-NOTE: *You must define a PRIMARY KEY on the "id" column.
+NOTE: *You must define a PRIMARY KEY on the "id" column in all tables.*

-Then, this VBA generates correct sql syntax.*
+*Then, this VBA generates correct sql syntax.*

 2. Create new macro in Excel.
 3. Import vba_ddl_generator.bas and TableHeader.cls into Code window for editing macros.